samsmits/SonnenburgLab_Public/Retrieve_Raw_Data_From_NR.md

 ~/bin/esearch -db nucleotide -query "prevotella AND copri" | ~/bin/efetch -format gb > PCopri_10-11-16.gb
 ```

 If you're downloading many sequences, it may be useful to run a quick sanity check to ensure that you've downloaded all sequences and that the process wasn't interrupted.
-Here, because genbank records are separated by "//", I can quickly test the result with the following statement:
+Here, because Genbank records are separated by "//", I can quickly test the result with the following statement:
 ```bash
 grep '//$' PCopri_10-11-16.gb | wc -l  # Returns 2759
 ```